25 June 2026

 Expanding into dedicated TOPCon cell manufacturing lines under the PLI scheme.

-2 GW G12 facility in Padadhari, Rajkot, Gujarat - directly integrated with a 2.2 GW module manufacturing line.
+Manufacturing N-type TOPCon solar cells at a dedicated 2 GW G12 facility in Padadhari, Rajkot, Gujarat - directly integrated with a 2.2 GW module manufacturing line.

-N-type TOPCon solar cell manufacturing companies, delivering the technology and scale India's solar industry demands.
+At Credence Solar, we are one of India's dedicated N-type TOPCon solar cell manufacturing companies, delivering the technology and scale India's solar industry demands.

-Padadhari, Rajkot, Gujarat is built around the G12 wafer format and N-type TOPCon architecture - directly integrated with our
+Our solar cell manufacturing facility in Padadhari, Rajkot, Gujarat is built around the G12 wafer format and N-type TOPCon architecture - directly integrated with our 2.2 GW module manufacturing line for complete vertical integration.

 Key highlights: